 Interest holder of pass-through entities.
-The following interest holders must file Form 8621 under the three circumstances described earlier:
+In general, the following interest holders must file Form 8621, unless an exception applies:

-- 1. A U.S. person that is an interest holder of a foreign pass-through entity that is a direct or indirect shareholder of a PFIC, - 2.
-A U.S. person that is considered (under sections 671 through 679) the shareholder of PFIC stock held in trust, and - 3.
+1. A U.S. person that is an interest holder of a foreign pass-through entity that is a direct or indirect shareholder of a PFIC.

+- 2. A U.S. person that is considered (under sections 671 through 679) the shareholder of PFIC stock held in trust, and - 3.
 A U.S. partnership, S corporation, U.S. trust (other than a trust that is subject to sections 671 through 679 for the PFIC stock), or U.S. estate that is a direct or indirect shareholder of a PFIC.